-You have a few different ways to get financial aid, including the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service Profile (CSS Profile).
-Both of these help you pay for college, but they are different types of aid — the FAFSA determines your eligibility for federal aid, while the CSS Profile is a private survey that some schools use to determine institutional aid.
+If you need help paying for college, there are a few different ways to get financial aid, including the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service Profile (CSS Profile).
+Both of these help determine your eligibility for aid — but while the FAFSA determines your eligibility for federal aid, the CSS Profile is a private survey that some colleges use to determine institutional aid.

 CSS Profile vs. FAFSA